 Colors & Typography

 The main purpose of AAC is to offer resources for current students, so getting this website up ASAP was hugely important to our cause.
-While today our website is now managed by another member of our team, the initial design and construction was completely my responsibility.
+While I am no longer involved with AAC, the initial design and construction was completely my responsibility and I left detailed tutorials in my absence so updates to the site could be made.
 See a scroll through the website below: